Beta

 The availability picture on LAX to AMS deserves a frank read.
 KLM operates this route with wide-body equipment, and Flying Blue does release partner-facing saver space, but business class award seats are strictly capacity-controlled.
 Realistically, you are looking at zero to four seats per departure, and those seats often disappear months in advance or appear only in the days before departure when revenue cabin fills.
 Flexibility across a two-to-three week window materially improves your odds.
 Positioning to a secondary departure city or accepting a one-stop routing through Paris or Amsterdam via a separate domestic segment can open more inventory.

 Transfer paths into Flying Blue are direct and arrive quickly.
 American Express Membership Rewards transfers to Flying Blue at 1:1, as does Chase Ultimate Rewards, Capital One Venture Miles, and Citi ThankYou Points, all at 1:1.
-For Aeroplan, the same four currencies (Chase, Amex, Capital One, Bilt) transfer at 1:1 with no ratio haircut.
+For a transfer partner, the same four currencies (Chase, Amex, Capital One, Bilt) transfer at 1:1 with no ratio haircut.
 For Virgin Atlantic Flying Club, which can book Delta One to Europe at 80,000 points one-way or 95,000 round-trip, transfers arrive from Amex MR and Citi ThankYou at 1:1.
 Note that Virgin Atlantic prices the round-trip at 95,000 points against a cash fare around $7,500, landing at 7.9¢ per point, but Delta One on a transatlantic route carries the same award-space constraints.
 Never transfer speculatively into any of these programs before confirming a seat is actually available and holdable.

 Top redemptions for this route